praveenprabharavindran/agents-intensive-capstone-2025/README.md

 | **Green**  | 🟩 | **Creativity & New Ideas** | Focuses on creativity, alternatives, possibilities, and new concepts.
 It is used to generate new ideas and move beyond known solutions.                               |
 | **Blue**   | 🟦 | **Process & Control**      | The "Hat of Hats" used for managing the thinking process itself.
 It ensures the guidelines are observed, organizes the other hats, and synthesizes the outcomes.      |

-## Code Setup
+## Installation & Setup

-This section guides you through setting up the project locally so you can run, develop, and modify the `agents_intensive_capstone` (Six Hats Solver) codebase.
+This section provides everything you need to install, configure, and prepare the Six Hats Solver for local development.

+Follow the steps below to get the project running on your machine in a developer‑friendly workflow commonly used across GitHub projects.

 ### Prerequisites